 Ecuador’s capital city in the clouds is a gateway to many things: to indigenous and colonial cultures, to the surrounding lakes and volcanoes, and to the more far-flung destinations of the Amazon and Galapagos.
-Discover the charming streets of the UNESCO World Heritage Historic Centre, check out some of the country’s finest cultural museums and get involved with the nightlife and foodie scene.
+An intriguing mix of new and old, traditionally-dressed indigenous vendors mingle with smart, young locals around a city divided into a high-rise new town and beguiling historic centre.

 What to do in Quito

 - Visit the Casa del Alabado pre-Columbian art museum

 - Drink with the locals in craft beer microbreweries

 - Check out the gold-covered La Compañía church